Skip to main content

 Deployment Models

-Read this if you are choosing how to run ocli — one-off embedded, a reusable local daemon, or a remote runtime — and need to understand runtime resolution order, instance isolation, and what happens when a registry entry goes stale.
+Read this if you are choosing how to host open-cli-toolbox and need to understand the supported remote-only model, runtime resolution order, instance isolation, and the operator-owned security boundary.

 Best for: